 I've pretty much never met a noodle dish I didn't like.
 My husband is the same so it's a perfect match really!
 Since he is not celiac or gluten intolerant sourcing great tasting gluten and grain free noodles for a self-professed noodle freak is essential!
 This dish ended up being so easy and delicious that I made it twice in one week.
 It is a perfect weeknight meal as it comes together in less than 60 minutes.
-It's a very versatile dish as you an incorporate any protein of your choice, fish (and firm fish), chicken, beef, pork or vegetarian protein and use any green you like (except lettuce of course).
+It's a very versatile dish as you an incorporate any protein of your choice, fish (and firm fish), chicken, beef, pork or vegetarian protein and use any green or green vegetable such as broccoli or bok choi you like (except lettuce of course).

 Prepare sauce by adding all of the ingredients, except the hot water, to a high powered blender and blend for at least 2 minutes or until you have a very smooth sauce.
 If you are using coconut aminos instead of soy sauce add a little extra sea salt to the sauce.
 Add hot water to the sauce pulsing as you do until you have a sauce that can be poured but that isn't thin.
 Set aside.

 Put a large pot of water to boil for your noodles.
 Add coconut oil to a large saucepan over medium heat.
 Add salmon and stir periodically until cooked through, about 5 minutes or so.
 Pour lime juice over salmon.
 Remove salmon and set aside.
-Add carrots and cabbage and a little more coconut oil if needed and cook for 5-10 minutes or until cooked.
-Add greens to the pan and cook for a 1-2 minutes, or until softened but still vibrant green.
+If you are using another protein cook it ahead and set it aside.
+Add carrots and cabbage (or broccoli/broccoli raab/rapini) and a little more coconut oil if needed and cook for 5-10 minutes or until cooked.
+Add greens (or bok choi and red pepper) to the pan and cook for a 1-2 minutes, or until softened but still vibrant green.

 Drain the ramen noodles.
 Drizzle with sesame oil to prevent noodles from sticking together and add to the vegetables; stir.
 Add in your salmon and pour the sauce over the ingredients in the saucepan.
 Mix well.
 Add scallions and top with extra toasted sesame seeds*